 “The e-waste law hasn’t worked well for Ramsey County residents because of the fees charged by private and public collection entities,” the resolution states.

-The Repowered contract stipulates that if the state law is changed and the changes result in electronics manufacturers paying the full costs to manage e-scrap, Ramsey County will stop paying Repowered for items eligible for funding by manufacturers.
+The Repowered contract stipulates that if the state law is changed and the changes result in OEMs paying the full costs to manage e-scrap, Ramsey County will stop paying Repowered for items eligible for funding by manufacturers.

 Piloting the repair fund approach

 The agreement also obligates Repowered to budget $10,000 each year to provide free electronics repairs for families at or below 80% of the median income level for Ramsey County, or $51,700 for a family of four.

 “This is the first time we are piloting this approach,” LaGrange said in an email to E-Scrap News.
 “We have never seen this in a municipal contract before, and we have never proposed it.
 We’re excited to see what we learn, and feel optimistic we may have an impactful model other municipalities can factor into their RFP process and decisions.”

 Currently, Repowered is working to launch and improve the collection process, she added.
 The repair fund will be launched as part of the next phase of the Ramsey County partnership.

 Ramsey County sees the contract as part of its larger redesign of its household hazardous waste (HHW) collection program, a revamp that addresses equity and economic issues, as well as environmental ones, according to the county’s resolution.

 In the press release, Rae Eden Frank, interim Environmental Health Division director with Ramsey County, emphasized the importance of providing affordable devices to low-income residents.